 Once you identify the right recruiters for you:

 - Reach out to them via email or LinkedIn InMail.

 - Send them your nicely formatted Word doc resume, and be sure to also send your ATS-friendly resume (or text version) for their database.

 - To get all the details on how to do this and avoid the typical emailing blunders too many executive job seekers make, read my post How To Get Executive Recruiters’ Attention With The Right Email Messages.

 3. Personal branding helps you land.

-By digging deep and defining your unique combination of key personal attributes, passions, strengths, talents and values, personal branding helps you communicate your good fit BEYOND your target employers’ requisite qualifications.
+By digging deep and defining your unique combination of key personal attributes, passions, strengths, talents and values, personal branding helps you communicate your good fit BEYOND your target employers’ basic qualifications.

 Sameness doesn’t sell you.
 Differentiating the value you offer OVER your competitors is an imperative in today’s job search.
 Branding helps you differentiate yourself.

-4. LinkedIn, social networking, social media and online presence are no longer optional.
+4. LinkedIn, other social media and online presence are also no longer optional.

 To be part of today’s global marketplace, you need to be at least somewhat active with social media.
 Being social media savvy can be a qualifying skill set, especially if you’re trying to overcome age bias.